lordoran/port-scanner/port scanning pro.md

 **Launch the fuzzing attack** : Start the fuzzing process using the configured tool.
 The tool will send various malformed or unexpected inputs to the target service to test for potential vulnerabilities.

 **Monitor and analyze the results** : Monitor the target system and observe how it responds to the fuzzing inputs.
 Look for any crashes, errors, or abnormal behavior that may indicate a vulnerability.

+# III.
+SUBNETS PORTSCANNING & FUZZING:
+## Subnet Port Scanning:

+**Identify the target subnet:** Determine the range of IP addresses that make up the subnet you want to scan.
+For example, if the subnet is 192.168.0.0/24, it includes IP addresses from 192.168.0.1 to 192.168.0.254.

+**Select a port scanning tool:** Choose a port scanning tool that supports scanning multiple IP addresses or subnets.
+Nmap is a commonly used tool that can perform subnet scans efficiently.

+**Execute the subnet port scan:** Use the chosen tool to scan the target subnet for open ports.
+For instance, with Nmap, you can run the command nmap -p 1-65535 <subnet> to scan all ports for all IP addresses in the subnet.

+**Analyze the results:** Review the scan results to identify open ports across the IP addresses in the subnet.
+This will help you identify potential entry points for further investigation within the subnet.

+## Subnet Fuzzing:

+**Identify the target services:** Determine which services are running on the open ports identified during the subnet port scanning phase.
+This will help you focus your fuzzing efforts on specific services.

+**Select a fuzzing tool:** Choose a fuzzing tool that supports targeting multiple IP addresses or subnets and the specific protocols used by the services you want to fuzz.
+Tools like Burp Suite, OWASP ZAP, and Sulley are commonly used for this purpose.

+**Configure the fuzzing tool: ** Set up the fuzzing tool to target the identified services within the subnet.
+Specify the IP addresses and ports of the services, define the fuzzing parameters, and configure any additional options or constraints.

+**Launch the subnet fuzzing attack:** Start the fuzzing process using the configured tool.
+The tool will send fuzzing inputs to the target services across the IP addresses in the subnet.

+**Monitor and analyze the results:** Monitor the responses of the target services to the fuzzing inputs.
+Look for any crashes, errors, or abnormal behavior that may indicate vulnerabilities within the subnet.